 Civic Nebraska is training nonpartisan election observers for the Nov.
 3 general election right up to the day before Nebraskans go to the polls.
 COVID-19 is altering our plans a bit, so we’re asking volunteers to join us for a (virtual) training beforehand.
-Join Civic Nebraska’s voting rights team for a virtual training to learn the ins and outs of election protection for Election Day on Nov.
+Join Civic Nebraska’s voting rights team for a virtual training at 6 to 7:30 pm Oct.
+21 to learn the ins and outs of election protection for Election Day on Nov.
 3, so you can be a volunteer election observer in Nebraska.
 We’ll go over basic election law, some do’s and dont’s at polling places, what’s asked of nonpartisan election observers amid COVID-19 restrictions, and observers’ important role in ensuring free, fair, and transparent elections in Nebraska.
-RSVP for this Zoom meeting at https://bit.ly/3hABqBt.
+Sign up for this training here.

 What do I do if I’m denied a ballot on Election Day?

 This is serious business, and we should know about it right away.
 If you have been denied a ballot for any reason, we encourage you to contact Civic Nebraska’s Election Day hotline at 402.890.5291, via email at firstname.lastname@example.org; or via Facebook or Twitter.

 Do I have to show an ID on Election Day to vote?